Skip to content

 In axes.js, the AXIS_DEFAULT object defines the dimensions that can be displayed.
 It suffices to add an entry so that it will be proposed in the X and Y axis.
 This kind of way of doing should be generalized to the other components.

-Here is some of the settings you can use to customize your axis. - name a short description of the axis - doc a more detailled description of the axis - fct a javascript function that must return a value to be displayed on the axis for a given clone ID - scale used to define numerical axis min/max value - labels a list of labels that must always be present on the axis even if no clones has returned the corresponding value. - autofill autofill : true mean the list of label will be created or extended with all unique values returned by the clones.
+Here is some of the settings you can use to customize your axis. - name a short description of the axis - doc a more detailed description of the axis - fct a javascript function that must return a value to be displayed on the axis for a given clone ID - scale used to define numerical axis min/max value - labels a list of labels that must always be present on the axis even if no clones has returned the corresponding value. - autofill autofill : true mean the list of label will be created or extended with all unique values returned by the clones.
 It will also create an adapted scale with the min/max value returned by the clones in case of a numerical axis. - sort you can provide a custom comparison function to sort the labels in a specific order

 There is also other settings that can be used to customize even further labels appearance or display, please check the already defined axes in [axes.js] to learn more about them.